paypal/paypal-android/README.md

 ## Languages
 This SDK is written in Kotlin and supports Kotlin and Java integrations.
 See the [Java Demo App](#TODO: link demo when created) and [Kotlin Demo App](/Demo) for sample integrations.

-## Release Process
-This SDK follows [Semantic Versioning](https://semver.org/).
-The release process is automated via GitHub Actions.

-### Including the SDK
+## Including the SDK
-This SDK is published to Maven Central in separate modules that can be included in your `build.gradle`.
+To accept a certain payment method in your app, you only need to include that payment-specific dependency in your `build.gradle`.
 For an integration offering card and PayPal payments, include the following:

 ```groovy